cobibean/delphi/src/app/features/marketplace/hooks/useMarketplaceWallet.md

       );

       // Execute the marketplace transaction
-      // Now we can pass thirdwebAccount directly because executeMarketplaceTransaction
-      // has been updated to accept any account type with an address const result = await executeMarketplaceTransaction(
+      // This uses the underlying prepareTransactions.ts logic which handles business logic const result = await executeMarketplaceTransaction(
         functionName,
         params,
-        thirdwebAccount // Use the ThirdWeb account directly );
+        walletAccount // We pass our minimal account here - actual transaction will use ThirdWeb account );

       // Check if the transaction was successful